none

-Rock climbing around Lake Como
+Rock climbing around Lake Como and Lecco

 Lake Como is only 25 miles north of Milan and is situated in the pre-alpine zone, which offers some fantastic scenery.
-The majority of the rock climbing is situated on the east side of the lake around Lecco, with many buttresses overlooking the lake or situated in the peaks of the Grigne massif that rise spectacularly from the lake.
+The majority of the rock climbing is situated on the east side of the lake around Lecco, with many buttresses overlooking the lake or situated in the peaks of the Grigne Massif that rise spectacularly from the lake.
 All of the climbing here is on white, compact limestone.

 Lake Como and Lecco